primer/css/RELEASING.md

 1. Go through the tracking PR and make sure everything listed is merged in.

 2. To update the change log for your release, click on the details links for the continuous-integration/travis-ci/push build.
 Expand the `Deploying application` output and copy the change log content.
-Update the [CHANGELOG.md](https://github.com/primer/primer/blob/master/CHANGELOG.md) file with the change log content from the build.
+Update the [CHANGELOG.md](https://github.com/primer/primer/blob/master/CHANGELOG.md) file with the change log content from build

+    **Note**: the CHANGELOG contents may be hidden within a collapsed section of the Travis logs under `Deploying the application`.
+Click the ▶ to the left of that section to expand it, then scroll to the bottom of the page, and copy all of the text between the `Unreleased (YYYY-MM-DD)` heading and the exit status message (e.g. `Done.
+Your build exited with 0.`).
+You may need to copy _before_ releasing your mouse to prevent Travis from collapsing that section of the logs first.

 3. Bump the package versions in your terminal: